chp-legacy/chainpoint-node/README.md

 * grant the ability for your local user to run Docker commands without using `sudo`
 * download this repository to your home folder.

-**Important**: You should close your terminal and login again now to make sure that the changes in the script are fully applied.
+**Important**: You should close your terminal SSH session and login again now to make sure that the changes in the script are fully applied.

 ### Configure Your Node